 Q. Is it safe to have so many vaccinations at once?

-A short animation on NHS Choices explains more.
+This short NHS animation explains more.

 Q. Are there any children who shouldn’t be vaccinated?

 If your baby has a fever on the day of the appointment, your GP or practice nurse may advise you to delay the vaccination for a few days.

 If your child has had a severe allergic reaction to a previous vaccination or to one of the ingredients, then they shouldn’t have a further dose.
 You should also talk to your GP if you have a family history of allergies, eczema or febrile convulsions.

 If your child has a serious illness or is taking medication that is affecting their immune system, there are some vaccinations they shouldn’t have.
 These include MMR and BCG.
 Again, discuss the best option with your GP.

 Q. I’ve heard bad things about the MMR jab – how can I trust that it’s ok?

 The MMR vaccine provides protection against three illnesses: measles, mumps and rubella (German measles).
 All of these conditions can have very serious complications, and can prove fatal.
 Lots has been written in the press about claims that the MMR jab is linked to autism or bowel disease.
 The research on which this is based has now been discredited, and no other studies have found a link.

 If you’re still worried, watch these films in which parents explore the risks and benefits of MMR vaccination.

 Q. What if the vaccine contains ingredients that aren’t in line with my religious beliefs?